HemoCell Getting Started

 cmake --build .

-By default only the standard hemocell library is compiled.
-To compile specific examples, you should specify their corresponding compile targets.
+To compile specific examples (that link to the library), you should specify their corresponding compile targets.
 These targets are defined for each example and match the example’s directory name.
 Thus, to compile the example given in hemocell/examples/pipeflow/pipeflow.cpp you would compile the target pipeflow.
 After compilation, the executable pipeflow is placed under hemocell/examples/pipeflow/.
 You can indicate the desired compilation target to CMake through its --target flag:

 cmake --build . --target pipeflow